 As one of the world’s largest transportation companies, FedEx has a responsibility to ensure the safety of its 400,000 employees.
 However, the rapid growth of online shopping and the demanding nature of the job has led to an increase in work-related injuries among FedEx employees.
-If you are an injured FedEx driver, then talk to our work injury lawyers who specialize in handling injured FedEx drivers’ worker compensation claims.
+If you are an injured FedEx driver, then talk to our Los Angeles injured FedEx driver lawyer who specializes in handling injured FedEx drivers’ worker compensation claims.
 Let’s explore the workers’ compensation claims process for FedEx employees who have suffered injuries on the job, and how a work injury lawyer can assist you in navigating the complex system.

 Understanding Workers’ Compensation